Why Learn German? 12 Reasons To Learn the Language of Poets and Thinkers

 And there’s also plenty of beer.
 The country has over 5,000 independent breweries, some dating back almost 1000 years.
 What many people don’t realize is that the country also produces some world-class wine, especially crisp, clean whites that pair super well with German dishes.

 The Case for Learning German

-Now that we are maxed out on stereotypes, let’s face it: out of the available languages in the world, German is not an obvious choice.
+Let’s face it: Out of the available languages in the world, German is not an obvious choice.
 There has to be a reason why so many people decide to hop on board the German train.

 When contemplating learning a new language, you might be asking yourself if the Teutonic tongue is really worth the time and effort.
 After all, on a global scale German is used by relatively few people.

 However, there are good reasons why this language is a good investment.
 Not just from a linguistic point of view, but also in terms of economic opportunity, networking potential and cultural gain.
 German is a worthwhile choice.